Bappy1988/mdl-color-picker/README.md

 # mdl-color-picker
-A quick and easy util for pulling the classnames and hex values for the colour palette provided by Google's Material Design Lite project
+A quick and easy util for pulling the classnames and hex values for the color palette provided by Google's Material Design Lite project.

+NOTE: this project does not include the material design css files.
+If you're after a helper to grab some color classes I'm assuming you've already got the mdl css files.

 ## usage
 Importing is dead easy;